filefoxper/airma/docs/react-effect/concepts.md

 Strategy is a wrap callback design for promise callback.
 It can intercept promise callback, and do some strategy like `debounce`, `once` to affect the callback.
 You can return another promise result to replace the current one, and the `state` uses the final result from a strategy list.

+You can use a list to chain strategies together like: `[Strategy.debounce(300), Strategy.once()]`.
+It wraps another from left to right, and finally it wraps the actual promise callback in.

 A strategy looks like:

 ```ts